M-Scott-Lassiter/Fred-the-Developer/README.md

 ## Requirements

-- Microsoft Office 2007 or newer
+- Microsoft Office 2007 or newer (Not tested for earlier versions)
 - A macro enabled file

 You don't need to make any additional references.
 Fred makes references to the "Microsoft Scripting Runtime" and "Microsoft Visual Basic For Applications Extensibility 5.3" libraries.
 However, both are late bound to prevent end users from having to enable the references on each machine they use.